thien-do/moai/.github/DEVELOP.md

 ## Development scripts

--   `yarn core`: watch and build @moai/core
+-   `yarn start-core`: watch and build @moai/core
+-   `yarn start-gallery`: watch and build @moai/gallery
--   `yarn docs`: start docs.moaijs.com locally
+-   `yarn start-docs`: start docs.moaijs.com locally
 -   `yarn test`: run the test suites

-"docs" and "test" both rely on the output of "core"'s build, so in most cases you will need:

--   a terminal to run `yarn core`, and
--   a terminal to run `yarn docs` or `yarn test`
+The full workflow is to have 4 terminal tabs, one for each command above.
+However, depend on your use cases, it may be simpler:

+If you'd like to work on tests or docs, you don't need to start the "core" and "gallery", but only need to build them once using `yarn build-core` and `yarn build-gallery`.
+Then, you can `yarn start-docs` or `yarn test`.

+If you'd like to work on the "core" project, which should be most of the time, then you don't need to start the "gallery" but only need to build them once using `yarn build-gallery`.